oracle-livelabs/apex/employee-onboarding/7-create-workflow-pages/create-workflow-pages.md

 ## Introduction

 In this lab, you will extend the Employee Onboarding application by creating and configuring multiple pages that support the onboarding process.
-The workflow you built earlier will now be tied to user-facing pages, enabling HR, IT teams, and new hires to initiate and act upon employee-related tasks.
+The workflow you built earlier will now be tied to user-facing pages, enabling HR, IT teams, and New Hires to initiate and act upon employee related tasks.
 This exercise demonstrates how to create form pages, configure workflow processes, manage IT setup, schedule inductions, track tasks, and improve navigation, resulting in a fully functional onboarding solution.

 ### Objectives